madneal/htb/Nibbles/README.md

 ![Ae1E90.png](https://s2.ax1x.com/2019/03/17/Ae1E90.png)

-Nothing special.
+Nothing special found.
 The only clue may be the open port of `80`.
-To be hoest, the box with less open ports is easier in general.
+To be honest, the box with less open ports is easier in general.

 ## Exploit

+### Http